Castaic Lake: Recreational activities

-Lake activities

 Castaic Lake has a lower lagoon with a swim beach that is open from Memorial Day weekend to Labor Day weekend annually.
 This lake also offers bass fishing in the upper and lower lake year-round and float tube fishing in the lower lake.

+Due to the Los Angeles County's budget cuts, the Lake became one of six regional parks closed on Mondays and Tuesdays, starting from June 30, 2025.

 In popular culture

 Castaic Lake was one of the main filming locations for the Mighty Morphin Power Rangers series.
 Many of the action scenes were recorded here.
+It would be frequently used in every season until the end of Power Rangers Wild Force.
+It was also used in VR Troopers, Masked Rider, and Beetleborgs.

+The lake was the site of the Disappearance of Bryce Laspisa in 2013.

 Castaic Lake was the starting point for The Amazing Race 26 on November 12, 2014.
 NBC's Fear Factor was also shot there.

 Musician Baby Keem's debut album The Melodic Blue's album cover photo was taken at Castaic Lake.

 The lake also served as the main filming location for the music video of Sabrina Carpenter's 2024 hit single "Espresso”, filmed in the spring of the same year.